Be safe when you celebrate your vacation at The Sea Ranch.

 Sonoma County Deputy rescues a boy who fell down The Sea Ranch cliffs.
 The dramatic coastal rescue of a 6-year-old injured child who fell on rocks at the Sea Ranch that morning came in shortly after 9:00 AM.
 He and his sister his 9-year-old sister were hiking alone on the bluff trail.
 The boy had slipped and fallen about 20 feet down a rocky ledge and suffered a head and an arm injury.

 Sister Sought Help

 The boy’s sister witnessed the fall and went to a nearby home where she sought help from a resident who called 9-1-1.
-Thankfully she know how to be safe and seek help.
+Thankfully she knows how to be safe and seek help.
 Deputy Greg Myers responded quickly.
 He contacted the girl who led him to the cliff edge where the boy had fallen.
 The Deputy observed that the boy was about 20 feet down, near the water’s edge and was getting hit by incoming waves.